 How do you set up a content marketing strategy?

 Make sure to think about cornerstone content when you are setting up a new content marketing strategy.
 You should have about 4 or 5 articles that are invaluable to you, your company and your audience.
 These articles should be informative posts or pages.
-When you have written these articles (and of course, you can add stuff and change them over time!), you should write tons of other blog post about topics similar to these cornerstone articles.
-Make sure though, you write each of these new blogpost from another angle or about another subtopic.
-And don’t forget to link to your cornerstone articles from these blogposts.
+When you have written these articles (and of course, you can add stuff and change them over time!), you should write tons of other blog posts about topics similar to these cornerstone articles.
+Make sure though, you write each of these new blog posts from another angle or about another subtopic.
+And don’t forget to link to your cornerstone articles from these blog posts.